Skip to main content

 The problem: People compare the purchase price of filters but ignore the replacement cartridge cost — which is always the bigger expense over time.
 A "cheap" filter with expensive or short-lived cartridges costs more than a "expensive" filter with long-lasting cartridges.

-Example that surprises people: The ZeroWater pitcher is about $35 upfront, but replacement filters cost $15 each and last only 15-25 gallons.
-A family of 4 may need 15-20 filters per year: $225-$300 annually in cartridges alone.
-Meanwhile, the iSpring RCC7AK at $100–$250 costs more upfront but only $50-$70 per year in replacement filters — and provides far superior filtration.
+Example that surprises people: The ZeroWater pitcher has a low upfront cost, but replacement filters are expensive relative to their short lifespan of only 15-25 gallons.
+A family of 4 may need 15-20 filters per year, making the annual cartridge cost several hundred dollars.
+Meanwhile, the iSpring RCC7AK at $100–$250 costs more upfront but has far lower annual replacement filter costs — and provides far superior filtration.

 The fix: Calculate the total first-year cost (purchase + replacement filters) and the annual cost from year two onward before buying.
 Our Water Filter Cost Analysis guide breaks down the math for every system we review.